The Incredible Revelation

 I have a picture of my first wife taken while at college and a book of matches from our honeymoon.
 There is also a letter from her father, which he wrote me shortly after we were married.
 The marriage did not last, but essential parts did, as they will forever.

-There is a red paper heart inscribed by Marcia, my wife of nearly 29 years, "I think you are magnificent."
-I found it after opening my suitcase on arrival in London, where I had gone to atone with our investors after a dreadful start in our first year as a public company.
+There is a red paper heart inscribed by my wife of nearly 29 years, "I think you are magnificent."
+I found it after opening my suitcase on arrival in London, where I had gone to meet with investors after a dreadful start in our first year as a public company.
 It was a long week, but it helped to know I had her heart in my pocket.